teambit/docs/docs/aspects/teambit.harmony/node/node.docs.md

 ### Transformers API docs

-Use these APIs to customize the base React environment default configuration with your extension.
+Use these APIs to customize the base Node environment default configuration with your extension.
 [Read more here](#customizing-configuration).

 #### `overrideTsConfig(tsconfig: TsConfigSourceFile): EnvTransformer`